-St. Paul’s community continues to grow in three ways: 1) The conversion of Christians and non-Christians to the Orthodox faith, 2) The baptism of the children of younger families and 3) The return of Orthodox Christians to active life in the Church after a period of inactivity.
+St. Paul’s community continues to grow in three ways: 1) The embrace by Christians and non-Christians of the Orthodox faith, 2) The baptism of the children of younger families and 3) The return of Orthodox Christians to active life in the Church after a period of inactivity.